 Offshore Trusts for Inheritance Protection

-An offshore trust can protect inherited wealth in two directions.
-A person who expects to receive a significant inheritance can use an offshore trust to shield those assets from their own existing or future creditors.
-A person who wants to pass wealth to children or other beneficiaries can structure an offshore trust so the inherited assets remain protected from the beneficiaries’ creditors throughout the trust’s life.
-In both cases, the offshore structure provides protection that domestic trusts cannot reliably deliver because it operates outside U.S. court jurisdiction.
+An offshore trust protects inherited wealth in two directions.
+A person who expects to receive a large inheritance can use the trust to shield those assets from their own existing or future creditors.
+A person passing wealth to children or grandchildren can structure the trust so the assets stay protected from the beneficiaries’ creditors, divorces, and lawsuits throughout the trust’s life.

 Speak With a Cook Islands Trust Attorney